pranavreddy23/autoware.privately-owned-vehicles/README.md

 ## Technology Roadmap

 ### Goal
 We will aim to develop true hands-off, eyes-off autonomous driving which is enabled on highways across the world.
-This will be classified as SAE Level-3 conditional automation, where the self-driving car can operate fully autonomously so long as certain road conditions are met, and when those road conditions are violated, the self-driving system will perform a graceful handover of driving control back to the human driver - and if the human driver is unable to take back control from the self-driving system, then the self-driving car will perform a 'minimal risk maneouvre' to ensure the car is in a safe state.
-As part of our technology roadmap, we will develop three versions of the Autoware Privately Owned Vehicle Highway Pilot System, called **DrivePilot**, **DrivePilotPlus** and **DrivePilotPro**.
+This will be classified as SAE Level-3 conditional automation, where the self-driving car can operate fully autonomously so long as certain road conditions are met, and when those road conditions are violated, the self-driving system will perform a graceful handover of driving control back to the human driver - and if the human driver is unable to take back control from the self-driving system, then the self-driving car will perform a 'minimal risk maneouvre' to ensure that the car is in a safe state.
+As part of our technology roadmap, we will sequentially develop three versions of the Autoware Privately Owned Vehicle Autonomous Highway Pilot System, called **DrivePilot**, **DrivePilotPlus** and **DrivePilotPro**.

 ![Roadmap](Media/Roadmap.jpg)